OliverColeman/ahni/README.txt

 Min/Max SS: The minimum and maximum species sizes.
 Min/Max SA: The minimum and maximum species ages (in number of generations).
 SNF: The number of Species with a New Fittest chromosome.
+Min/Avg/Max GS: The minimum, average and maximum (CPPN) genome size (total
+    number of nodes and connections).
 AS: The average number of neurons and connections within the (CPPN) networks.
 Time: The duration of the generation in seconds.
 ETA: The estimated run finish time (Days HH:MM:SS).